python/devguide/triaging.rst

 Assigned To
 '''''''''''
 Who is expected to take the next step in resolving the issue.

-It is acceptable
-to assign an issue to someone if the issue cannot move forward without their help, e.g., they need to make a technical decision to allow the issue to move forward.
+It is acceptable to assign an issue to someone if the issue cannot move forward without their help, e.g., they need to make a technical decision to allow the issue to move forward.
 Also consult the :ref:`experts` as certain stdlib modules should always be assigned to a specific person.

+Note that in order to assign an issue to someone, that person **must** have the :ref:`Developer role <devrole>` on the issue tracker.

 Dependencies
 ''''''''''''